SW-Engineering-Courses-Karina-Kohl/tcp-final-20251-grupo02/README.md

 ![enpassant](https://github.com/user-attachments/assets/04bbc996-d517-435f-b565-1c182cea4a7d)

 TCP intends to be an beginner-friendly easy-to-play chess game.
-To starting playing, everything you need to do is clone this repository and build the game with the following commands based on your operation system:
+To start playing, everything you need to do is clone this repository and build the game with the following commands based on your operating system:

 #### Linux:
 ```bash